 Some users have also encountered serious payment issues, such as having their cards charged up to 10 days before their subscriptions (or guarantee periods) expire.

 So if you want to follow the privacy crowd, don’t use Hotspot Shield for torrenting.
-Go for something like ExpressVPN instead (you can read more about it on ExpressVPN for Torrenting).
+Go for something like ExpressVPN instead.

-Conclusion: Is a Hotspot Shield torrent combination viable?
+Is a Hotspot Shield and torrent combination viable?

 As we’ve seen, Hotspot Shield is definitely an option for torrenters.
 It has no blocks on P2P traffic, offers unlimited bandwidth, has a huge server portfolio, and includes good security features.